 - To make the sponge: In the bowl of a stand mixer, mix all the ingredients together with a wooden spoon until well combined.
 Cover with plastic wrap, transfer to a warm area and allow the sponge to rise until tripled in size with lots of bubbles, about 3 hours.

 - After the sponge has fermented, add the remaining flour and the diastatic malt powder.
 Using the dough hook attachment, mix on medium-low speed until the dough starts to come together.
 Sprinkle in the salt and continue to mix.
-You’ll need to mix the dough for about 20-25 minutes, so set a timer.
+You’ll need to mix the dough for about 20 minutes, so set a timer.
 The dough should be smooth and elastic at this point.
-Cover the bowl with a damp kitchen towel and allow to rest for 15 minutes.
+Cover the bowl with a damp kitchen towel and allow the dough to rest for 15 minutes.

 - Line a baking sheet with parchment paper and lightly spray with nonstick coating.
 Using a scale, portion the dough into 130g pieces and place them on the baking sheet and cover with a damp towel so that the dough doesn’t dry out.
 Working with one piece of dough at a time, shape the dough into a tight ball.
 Cup the dough under your rounded hand, and working in tight circles on a work surface, roll until the dough is smooth and the seam on the bottom is sealed.
 Return to the baking sheet and cover with a damp cloth.
 Let the pieces rest for 10 minutes.